BarryDigby/Youth-Academy/chapters/chapter3.md

 2. Are the results statistically significant?

-3. If you have time, google the up-regulated genes and note which cancers it might be.
+3. If you have time, google the up-regulated genes (try genecards) to read about what role they play in the cell.

 <codeblock id="333">